Jeep, Ford Production Washed Out After Wicked Storms Rock Detroit

 A Stellantis representative told the Detroit Free Press that the plant, which assembles the Jeep Grand Cherokee and Dodge Durango, experienced significant flooding.
 Road closures also prevented workers from reaching the plant, causing first-shift production to be halted.
 Additionally, 25 vehicles were damaged in flooding at the shipping yard, though investigations are ongoing and it's possible those vehicles could be scrapped.
 A Stellantis representative confirmed to Motor1.com the shipping yard was clear of water and vehicle assessments were ongoing.
 Additionally, production resumed at the Jefferson North plant at 4:30 pm on June 26.

 Ford's hometown of Dearborn was one of the hardest-hit areas and production for both the F-150 and Bronco was affected.
 According to the report, F-150 production went down on Saturday due to the flooding.
-At the Wayne Assembly Plant, a leaking roof forced Bronco production to shut down early though it's believed that shutdown was only temporary.
-Motor1.com contacted Ford for a status update on production, and we'll jump in with fresh information when it's available.
+At the Wayne Assembly Plant, a leaking roof forced Bronco production to shut down early, though both stoppages were only short-lived.
+A Ford spokesperson told Motor1.com that Bronco production was back up and the lost time from the missed shift is already being made up.
+F-150 production is also up and running.

 save over $3,400 on average off MSRP* on a new Ford F-150